Skip to main content

 • Staff Regulation and Conditions of Employment of other servants of the European Communities (CEOS) Article 2(f);

-• Decision of the board in its plenary session of 25/03/2015 laying down general provisions for implementing Article 43 of the Staff Regulations and implementing the first paragraph of Article 44 of the Staff Regulations for temporary staff (SRB 25/03/2015).
+• Decision of the board in its plenary session of 25/03/2015 laying down general implementing provisions on the procedure governing the engagement and use of temporary staff under Article 2(f) of the Conditions of Employment of Other Servants of the European Union (SRB 25/03/2015).

 Seconded national experts